 I remember an especially bright sunny day when Dad drove me and Kim south up Arlington Street, away from Kingsway and away from the Peacock Court Motel.
 Dad wanted us to have a look at the new townhouse that he’d rented for us.
 We were finally going to move out of the dumpy old motel and into a newer, bigger and better place!

 (Once again, I cannot remember my Mother being with us on this trip.
 Where was she?
 At home in the motel or somewhere else?
-I recognize now that in some memories, i have completely excluded the presence of certain people.
+I recognize now that in some memories, I seem to have completely excluded the presence of certain people.
 I have no explanation for my selective recall.
-Mum might have been right there next to me the whole time.)
+Mum could have been right there next to me the whole time, although I doubt it.)

-To me, Park Place was a vast improvement on the scuzzy, dodgy motels we’d been living in over the past couple of years.
+To me, Park Place was a vast improvement on the scuzzy old motels we’d been living in over the past couple of years.
 It was just so bright, clean-smelling, dry, and modern.
-It was a relatively-new three bedroom townhouse that had previously been occupied by a lady named Kathy Kronk, whom Dad informed us was a police officer.
+It was built around 1973, and ours was a new-looking three bedroom townhouse that had previously been occupied by a lady named Kathy Kronk, whom Dad informed us was a police officer.
 I’d noticed that Dad liked female cops, or more particularly, strong women who were straight-forward in their opinions and took no crap.
 Occasionally, mail addressed to Kathy Kronk still came through our door slot.

 Our unit was number 121, located near the back of the complex and shielded by rows of trees.
 It was significantly quieter and greener than our last home.
-It felt very peaceful.
+It felt very lush, fresh, and peaceful to me.

-The moment that Dad opened the front door, Kim and I raced upstairs to each claim our very own bedrooms.
-We hadn’t had our own bedrooms for over three years – not since the trailer out in Langley.
-It all smelled freshly cleaned and painted.
-It was by far the nicest and newest place I’d ever lived in.
+The moment that Dad opened the front door, Kim and I raced upstairs to claim our very own bedrooms.
+We hadn’t had our own rooms for over three years – not since the trailer out in Langley.
+It all smelled freshly cleaned and painted, and it was by far the nicest and newest place I’d ever lived in.

 After we moved in, we had a full basement, so a lot of things finally came out of storage.
 Here’s the inventory in our basement: